-A 2012 anthology horror film consisting of 26 shorts, each named for a letter of the alphabet and dealing with the subject of death.
+A 2012 anthology horror/black comedy film consisting of 26 shorts, each named for a letter of the alphabet and dealing with the subject of death.

 The title of each segment is only shown after it has ended, providing a guessing game for the viewer as to what word the short's designated letter stands for.

-A sequel is in the works, with 26 brand new shorts.
-One of them (the letter M) will be made by amateur filmmakers, chosen in the 26th Director competition
+A sequel was released September 18, 2014, with 26 brand new shorts.
+One of them (the letter M) was by amateur filmmakers, chosen in the 26th Director competition

 This film provides examples of: